Fixing Customer Experience

 Fixie 3D Printing File Fixing Errors Single Surfaces

-Single surfaces will not survive post processing or even print at all.
-All surfaces need to have a thickness in order for them to work in the 3D printing process.
 Part thickness is determined by all the connected surfaces creating a shell.
-All parts must be one complete shell with no bad surfaces or holes in order for them to print.
+All parts must be one complete shell with no bad surfaces or holes in order for them to print successfully.

 Fixie 3D Printing File Fixing Errors Shells